decentholograms/RiskEngine-JS/README.md

 RiskEngine-JS is a **cutting-edge behavior-based security system** designed to protect your web applications, APIs, and real-time systems from abuse, cheating, and automated attacks.
 By analyzing user behavior patterns using **statistical analysis, anomaly detection, and machine learning techniques**, RiskEngine dynamically calculates risk scores and applies **adaptive mitigation strategies** to keep your platform secure.

 ### **Key Features**
-✅ **Multi-layered Risk Scoring** – Combines behavior analysis, pattern detection, rate limiting, and device fingerprinting\n ✅ **Adaptive Mitigation** – Automatically adjusts to new threats with configurable risk thresholds ✅ **Real-time Protection** – Integrates seamlessly with Express.js and other web frameworks ✅ **Behavior Profiling** – Detects anomalies in user interaction patterns
+✅ **Multi-layered Risk Scoring** – Combines behavior analysis, pattern detection, rate limiting, and device fingerprinting

+✅ **Adaptive Mitigation** – Automatically adjusts to new threats with configurable risk thresholds ✅ **Real-time Protection** – Integrates seamlessly with Express.js and other web frameworks ✅ **Behavior Profiling** – Detects anomalies in user interaction patterns